Global Competency Framework

 Frequently Asked Questions

 Competencies are observable and measurable skills and behaviors that contribute to workplace effectiveness and career success.
+Furthermore, competencies are a way of categorizing and translating knowledge, skills, and abilities into on-the-job behaviors.

-• Greater alignment with business objectives.
+• Greater alignment with university objectives.

-• Enhanced productivity.
+• Higher productivity.

-• Increased workforce agility.
+• Increased workforce adaptability.

-• Better retention of top talent.
+• Better retention of highly skilled employees.